notificationapi-com/docs/docs/features/digest.md

 For example, assume a notification is configured to send batches `Weekly` on `Monday at 9:00 am`, and recieves a scheduled request for `Sunday at 1:00 pm`.
 The request is not sent on `Sunday at 1:00 pm`: instead it is batched and will be included in the notification sent on `Monday at 9:00 am`.

-### What happens to attachments?
+### What happens to email attachments?

-Batched notifications will retain all of their attachments.
-For example, if your batched notification contains 5 notifications with attachments, it will combine all attachments from those 5 notifications and send them in the batch.
+Batched notifications will retain and combine all of their attachments into the same email.
+You should be careful with the size of the attachments.

 ### Do I have to pay extra for `Batch & Digest`?